isolysm/Euphoria/README.md

 * [Blossom](https://github.com/ulypse/blossom) is the GUI we use.
 * riBBon is the auto-updater task for the mod (This is closed source as of March 21st.)
+* Preprocessor is used to support 1.8.9, 1.12.2, and 1.18.x.
+  * However, we do not support 1.8.9 and 1.12.2.
+We will only work on it if we want to kill some time, and either way, you can find our features in other mods.

 ## People behind the Euphoria project:
 * [euphorxa / yujin](https://github.com/euphorxa) - Code Owner